Privacy Rights Clearinghouse

 Wireless microphones.
 Radio scanners can intercept wireless microphones used at conferences, in churches, by entertainers, sports referees, and others.
 Fast-food employees at drive-through restaurants use wireless systems to transmit order information.
 Their communications can also be received by scanners in the vicinity.
 Scanners can also pick up conversations on some walkie-talkies.

 Wireless cameras.
-Wireless videocameras have been installed in thousands of homes and businesses in recent years.
-The camera sends a signal to a receiver so it can be viewed on a computer or TV.
+Wireless videocameras send a signal to a receiver so it can be viewed on a computer or TV.
 These systems are advertised as home security systems, but they are far from secure.
 While they are inexpensive and relatively easy to install, they are also easy to monitor by voyeurs nearby who are using the same devices.

 Images can be picked up as far as 300 yards from the source, depending on the strength of the signal and the sensitivity of the receiver.
 Before purchasing a wireless videocamera system, ask yourself if you want to be vulnerable to electronic peeping toms.
 Research the security features of such systems thoroughly.